-PC sales hit saturation point two or three years ago.
-Analysts knew demand would fall, but the drop was worse than expected.
+PC sales hit a saturation point three years ago.
+Analysts always knew demand would fall, but the subsequent drop was worse than expected.

 Some thought replacement sales would keep the market ticking over.